The number of $C_{2l}$-free graphs: Introduction

 We remark that we shall in fact prove a substantial generalization of Theorem~\ref{thm:cycle:containers}, which will provide us with close to optimal family of `containers' of any given size, see Theorem~\ref{thm:cycle:containers:turan}.

 A closely related structural question asks: how many edges does a typical $H$-free graph on $n$ vertices have?
 Balogh, Bollob\'as and Simonovits~\cite{BBS3} conjectured that there exists a constant $c > 0$ such that, if $H$ contains a cycle, then almost every $H$-free graph on $n$ vertices has between $c \cdot \ex(n,H)$ and $(1 - c) \ex(n,H)$ edges.
 This is only known for some complete bipartite graphs~\cite{BSC4,BSst,KW82} and for $C_6$~\cite{KW96} (as usual, much more is known for non-bipartite graphs).
-An immediate consequence of Theorem~\ref{thm:cycle:containers} is the following corollary.
+The following bound is an immediate consequence of Theorem~\ref{thm:cycle:containers}.